The Totally Unofficial & Unauthorized

 Some More Notes about Jimmy Griffin's Career

-Qualified individuals have written extensively on the web about Jimmy Griffin's life and career, and it is not the intention here to provide a detailed biography.
+Qualified individuals have written extensively on the web about James (I believe he preferred "Jimmy") Griffin's life and career, and it is not the intention here to provide a detailed biography.
 Hopefully his Recording Legacy is in good hands and great things are planned.
 Perhaps some prominent use of his singing in movies could generate enough public interest in a compilation CD?
 One that would provide at least a representative sampling of his notable four decade-plus recording and writing career would be just the thing for a reissue label to put out.
-A comprehensive multi-CD set (such as what the renowned El Toro and Bear Family labels release) would probably be too much to ask for at this point, but the true Bread fans can only hope for an intelligent career retrospective to come along.
+A comprehensive multi-CD set (such as what the renowned El Toro and Bear Family labels release) would probably be too much to ask for at this point, but the true Bread fans can only hope for an intelligent and annotated career retrospective to come along.

 While driving home from a gathering of some of his friends and fans in Memphis on his birthday in August, 2005, the idea of a roadside marker took shape in my mind.
 While an actual roadside marker probably won't materialize any time soon, a virtual one can be downloaded by clicking on the image on the right and then installed anywhere.
 As the sign would indicate, those who actually take the trouble to really seek out his work are indeed rewarded greatly.